-Hawaii’s Round 2 CARES Act relief is NOW AVAILABLE.
+Hawaii’s Round 2 CARES Act relief has CLOSED.

 Please watch our video tutorial for completing the Hawaii Round 2 application